satellytes/satellytes.com/README.md

 The metadata contains:
 - `path`: The URL Path to the blog post.
 It should start with `/blog/`
 - `date`: The date of the blog post
-- `title`: The title of the blog post'
+- `title`: The title of the blog post
 - `previewImage`: Set to true if you want to display a placeholder image in the blog post preview
+-  `author`: The author of the blog post

 The preview text on the blog overview page will be generated automatically by the first few sentences.
 You can also manually set a breakpoint with `<!-- end -->` to create a preview text from the blog posts start until this marker.